Alfred Pearson (politician)

-Alfred Pearson (1850 - April 19, 1921) was an entrepreneur and politician who served as the 11th Mayor of Winnipeg.
+Alfred Pearson (c.
+1850 - April 19, 1921) was an entrepreneur and politician who served as the 11th Mayor of Winnipeg.

 Pearson was born in Bannington, Warwickshire, England and emigrated to Canada as a young adult.
 He settled in Winnipeg and started a general store with a business partner.
 In 1890, he was elected to mayor and served until 1891.

 In 1892, he moved to Chicago and became a stockbroker.

 He died in Los Angeles, where he had moved as a result of a bout of pneumonia.